MaLA-LM/GlotEval-HumanEval/docs/index.rst

 Introduction
 ----------------
 Evaluating large language models, especially for low-resource languages, remains challenging due to fragmented benchmarks focused on high-resource languages.
 GlotEval addresses this by offering an Automatic Evaluation Toolkit, a suite of tools for standardized LLM performance assessment that supports custom evaluation pipelines across multiple tasks, benchmarks, and metrics.

-GlotEval-HumanEval is a part of the GlotEval.
-In this part, the results, products of this toolkit, will be displayed through a user-friendly interface, allowing for horizontal comparisons in charts and providing human evaluations.
+GlotEval-HumanEval is a component of GlotEval that presents toolkit results through a user-friendly interface, enabling horizontal comparisons via charts and human evaluations.

 Supported tasks and benchmarks
 -------------------------------